LichAcademy/Lich-Courses/Stable Diffusion 101/Topic 1 - Fundamentals/Topic 1 - Fundamentals.md

         "editor.fontSize": 16, // We increase the font size from 14 to 16 (just my personal preference)
         "editor.wordWrap": "on", // We enable 'word wrap' so that long lines of code are wrapped to the next line.
         "editor.defaultFormatter": "ms-python.black-formatter", // We set the default formatter to 'black', which is the name of a code formatter for Python.
-        "editor.formatOnSave": true, // Each time you save, the code will be formatted.
+        "editor.formatOnSave": true, // Each time you save, 'Black' will format the code for you.

         // Linters are tools that analyze your code to find errors and enforce coding standards.
         // These are some of the linting rules that I disabled for 'pylint' (Python Linter).
 Unless you are following my 'Learning Python with ComfyUI' tutorials, you don't need to worry about this bit.